Chart Color Schemes

 Educational outcomes in Boolaroo fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area has lower university qualification rates at 16.8% compared to the NSW average of 32.2%.
+The area's university qualification rate is 16.8%, significantly lower than the NSW average of 32.2%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 12.5%, followed by postgraduate qualifications (2.6%) and graduate diplomas (1.7%).
-Vocational credentials are prominent, with 44.0% of residents aged 15+ holding such qualifications - advanced diplomas (11.7%) and certificates (32.3%).
+Bachelor degrees are most common at 12.5%, followed by postgraduate qualifications (2.6%) and graduate diplomas (1.7%).
+Vocational credentials are prominent, with 44.0% of residents aged 15+ holding them - advanced diplomas account for 11.7% and certificates for 32.3%.

 Frequently Asked Questions - Education